kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

-After training, the neural network controller can be used to compute the average cost over a specified number of periods, based on the previously defined sourcing model.
+To evaluate the neural network controller, we compute the average cost over a specified number of periods for the previously defined sourcing model.
 In the following example, we calculate the average cost over 1,000 periods.

 ```python